adj59-dev/adj59-dev.github.io/_posts/2025-07-28-nielsen-and-chuang:-chapter-2.md

 #### Exercise 2.33 {#exercise-233}

 For this exercise you are asked to confirm that the Hadamard transform can be written as equation 2.55.
-One thing that can be confusing about this is that equation 2.55 is now well defined, i.e. it is not stated what the different variables represent.
-I found it useful to refer to section 1.4.4 where the Hadamar transform is discussed in more detail to better understand equation 2.55.
+One thing that can be confusing about this is that equation 2.55 is not well defined, i.e. it is not stated what the different variables represent.
+I found it useful to refer to section 1.4.4 where the Hadamard transform is discussed in more detail to better understand equation 2.55.
 From there you can confirm the $n=1$ case matches equation 2.55 and then use that to confirm the arbitrary $n$ case.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>